 Watching Hulu in Singapore… Really Can?

-Isn’t Hulu wonderful?
-Yes, just unfortunately it’s only available in the U.S.
+It’s just that, unfortunately Hulu is only available in the U.S.

-and Japan (* Japan edition provides something different… let’s ignore it).
-When you try to access to Hulu’s video library in Singapore (or any other countries than US/JP apparently), its geographical restriction system will simply kick you out.
+and Japan^.
+When you try to access to Hulu’s video library in Singapore (or any other countries than American or Japanese territories apparently), it triggers Hulu’s geographical restriction system to simply kick you out.

 If so, how about… cheatin’?